 - Additional cover if you work from home.

-However, these prices are simply a guideline because the cost of your policy depends on a number of variables.
+However, these prices are simply a guideline because the cost of your home insurance policy depends on a number of variables.
 The most important is your excess.
 This is your financial contribution to any claim you make from your insurer.
-If you choose a higher excess, you can reduce the price of your home insurance.
+If you choose a higher excess, you can reduce your home insurance costs.

 Other variables which play a role when your insurer is calculating the price of your policy are: